 Our chapters are the starting point for turning ideas into action.
-With 25 student groups in colleges and high schools across the state, we are mobilizing the next generation of leaders to make impactful and lasting change in their communities.
+With 25 member groups in colleges and high schools across the state, we are mobilizing the next generation of leaders to make impactful and lasting change in their communities.

 Through our training and day-to-day guidance, we provide our chapters with meaningful, hands-on, advocacy experiences, using personal storytelling and other organizing tactics to effectively influence progressive change across Texas.